Project Manager, Core Renewal

 • Represent Metro before the public

-• Make financial decisions within budget
+• Make financial decisions within a budget

-• Supervise, train, and motivate assigned staff
+• Supervise, train, and provide expert technical assistance to assigned staff

 • Read, write, speak, and understand English